pushkar100/Machine-Learning-Notes/machine-learning-georgia-tech-udacity.md

 A simple introductory course to Machine Learning offered by Georgia Institute of Technology on Udacity.

 Its prerequisites include:
-1. Intro to Descriptive Statistics,
+1. Intro to Descriptive Statistics
-2. Intro to Inferential Statistics (Any elementary statistics course should do), and
+2. Intro to Inferential Statistics (or any elementary statistics course should do)
 3. The course uses python, so we must be comfortable with python programming.

 # Machine Learning (Udacity - Georgia Tech):